How to Make Homemade Instant Oatmeal

 Instructions

-- Combine 3 cups of oats, flax, sugar and pie spice in food processor.
-Pulse to a coarse powder.
+- Combine 2 1/2 cups of large flake oats, flax, sugar, salt and pie spice in food processor.
+Pulse to a coarse meal.
+For extra creamy oatmeal, pulse longer, for oatmeal with more texture, keep it coarse.

 - Store mix in a well sealed container.

-- If making individual portions, use 1/3 cup of mix per single serving.
-Add 1-2 tablespoons of fruit, 1 tablespoon of nuts or seeds and/or 1 tsp of powders (dried fruit powder, cocoa, etc.).
+- For Single Serve Packs: Use 1/2 cup of mix.
+Add 1-2 tablespoons of dried fruit, 1 tablespoon of nuts or seeds and/or 1 tsp of powders (protein powder, milk or coconut milk powder, cocoa, etc.).

 To Make Hot Oatmeal in Microwave

-- Stir and serve with your favorite toppings.
+- Stir and serve with your favourite toppings.

 To Make Hot Oatmeal Using Boiling Water